 There is still a long road ahead but we hope that the work of our firm, combined with the efforts of so many others, can make a significant difference.

-The Debevoise team is led by partners Catherine Amirfar, Lord Goldsmith QC, Natalie Reid and David W. Rivkin, counsel Floriane Lavaud, pro bono counsel Jennifer Cowan, associates Berglind Birkland, Aasiya Glover, Monika Hlavkova, Lisa Wang Lachowicz, Ramsay McCulloch, Fiona Poon and Kate Seifert and pro bono manager and solicitor Marika Somero.
+The Debevoise team is led by partners Catherine Amirfar, Lord Goldsmith KC, Natalie Reid and David W. Rivkin, counsel Floriane Lavaud, pro bono counsel Jennifer Cowan, associates Berglind Birkland, Aasiya Glover, Monika Hlavkova, Lisa Wang Lachowicz, Ramsay McCulloch, Fiona Poon and Kate Seifert and pro bono manager and solicitor Marika Somero.